Memory Improvement Tips and Tricks

 Boost your brain function by exercising early in the morning.
 Researchers with the Baker Heart and Diabetes Institute and The University of Western Australia found that 30 minutes of moderate exercise in the morning improved cognitive performance.
 Subjects were better at decision-making throughout the day compared to people who sat all day without exercise.

 The fact is, almost any kind of regular exercise can improve memory recall.
 Exercise improves blood flow to the brain, stimulating nerve cells to multiply and strengthen.
-Exercise also boosts naturally occurring chemical compounds in the body like dopamine and norepinephrine, that are known to improve memory consolidation.
+Exercise also boosts naturally occurring chemical compounds in the body like dopamine and norepinephrine, which are known to improve memory consolidation.

 In one study, people who exercised consistently for a year, grew and expanded their brains memory center by up to two percent.
 By comparison, non-exercisers saw a decline as they aged.

 Get 7 to 8 hours of sleep a night.
-Sleep enhances memories through a process known as longterm potentiation.
+Sleep enhances memories through a process known as long-term potentiation.
 The connections in our brains are strengthened, recharging and sharpening us.
 Getting less than six hours a night can significantly impact your ability to think clearly the next day.

 During the day, don't be afraid of taking a nap.
 Subjects were asked to memorize illustrated cards as part of a memory test, then half the group took a 40-minute nap while the other half remained awake.
 After the break, both groups were tested.
 The napping group had retained on average 85 percent of the patterns, while the ones that stayed awake only retained 60 percent.